knmarvel/dirwatcher/README.md

     Use the python built-in logging module, not print statements. - All log messages should contain timestamps. - Events to log are startup BANNER, shutdown BANNER, exceptions, magic text found events, files added or removed from watched dir, and OS signal events. - Log messages to STDOUT, not to a file. - ONLY ONE termination (exit) point for the program.
 That is, no sys.exit(1) embedded in a function somewhere.

-0.0 pts No Marks

 4.0 pts This criterion is linked to a Learning Outcome Repo

 5.0 pts Full Marks Use previously cloned repos as examples: Your Repo must have a .gitignore file.
 Repo shall not contain any log files, or test directories or test files. or .vscode folder, or stray .pyc or .DS_Store files.
 Note however: Unittest directories and files are allowed but not required.
 Repo shall not contain a virtual environment.
 Repo MUST have a descriptive README.md that explains what the program does, and and its configuration and runtime options.
 Source code should have docstrings, author header and pass all PEP8 (flake8) tests.
 Any meaningless commit messages such as "Done", "Finished", "Completed", "Debugged Code", "fixed bug", "asdf", "blah" and the like, shall be awarded negative points.

-0.0 pts No Marks

-5.0 pts